leodido/dockerfiles/sphinxsearch:2.2.2-beta/README.md

 ## Usage

-The simplest usage case is to start a Sphinx Search container, attach to it and do whatever you want with it:
+The simplest use case is to start a Sphinx Search container, attach to it and do whatever you want with it:

 ```
 docker run -i -t leodido/sphinxsearch /bin/bash